noaa-onms/cinms/modals/_captions.md

 Box plots for annual size frequency distributions of black abalone (*Haliotis cracherodii*) at each island.
 Blue lines represent mean sizes of H. cracherodii at each island pooled across and sites.
 Red lines represent the cumulative mean.

-## Figure App.F.13.3.
+## Figure App.F.13.3a.

-Left: a figure showing the average numer of owl limpets across the Northern Channel Islands from 2000 to 2014.
-Right: a figure showing the annunal size distribution of owl limpets across the Northern Channel Islands from 2000 to 2014.
-Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).
+A figure showing the average number of owl limpets (*Lottia gigantea*) across four islands in Channel Islands National Marine Sanctuary from 2000 to 2014.
+Monitoring data from [Channel Islands National Park Rocky Intertidal Community Monitoring program](https://sanctuarysimon.org/dbtools/project-database/index.php?ID=100508)

 ### Details

-(left) Mean number of owl limpets (*Lottia gigantea*) at each island from 2000-2014.
-Blue lines represent mean number at each island pooled across fixed plots and error bars were constructed using one standard error from the mean. (right) Box plots for annual size frequency distributions of owl limpets at each island.
+Blue lines represent mean number at each island pooled across fixed plots and error bars were constructed using one standard error from the mean.
+Red lines represent the cumulative mean.

+## Figure App.F.13.3b.

+A figure showing the annual size distribution of owl limpets (*Lottia gigantea*) across four islands in Channel Islands National Marine Sanctuary from 2000 to 2014.
+Monitoring data from [Channel Islands National Park Rocky Intertidal Community Monitoring program](https://sanctuarysimon.org/dbtools/project-database/index.php?ID=100508)

+### Details

+Box plots for annual size frequency distributions of *L. gigantea* at each island.
 Black lines represent mean sizes at each island pooled across fixed plots and sites.
 Red lines represent the cumulative mean.

 ## Figure App.F.13.4.